 - min(x, na.rm = FALSE) – Shows minimum value in a vector.
 If there are na values, NA is returned unless na.rm=true is used.

 - length(x) – Gives length of the vector and includes na values.
 Na.rm=instruction does not work with this command.

-- mean(x, na.rm = FALSE) – Shows the arithmetic mean
+- mean(x, na.rm = FALSE) – We obtain an arithmetic mean with this.

 Various commands operate on the vector of values to return a simple result; however, if NA items are present, the final value will also be NA.
 For most commands, you can ensure that any NA items are ignored by adding the na.rm = TRUE instruction to the command.
 Now you get a “proper” result.

 Note: Many summarizing commands use the na.rm instruction to drop NA items from the summary, however, this is not universal.
 The length() command, for example, does not use na.rm

 We have seen command producing a single output.
 Let us now see command producing many outputs.

 log(dataset) – Shows log value for each element.

 summary(dataset) – We have seen how it shows a summary of dataset like maximum value, minimum value, mean, etc.

 quantile() – Shows the quantiles by default—the 0%, 25%, 50%, 75%, and 100% quantiles.
 You can select other quantiles also.